 - intense cravings

-Studies have also shown, that some loss brain’s white matter can a consequence of heroin use.
+Studies have also shown that some loss of the brain’s white matter can be a consequence of heroin use.
 This deficiency may decision-making, behavior, and emotional responses, consequently affecting one’s quality of life.

 Heroin gets you high because it activates these receptors.
-In addition to getting someone obliterated, activation of these receptors reduces pain, slows breathing, causes pinpoint pupils and slows down food digestion.
+In addition to getting someone obliterated, activation of these receptors reduces pain, slows breathing, causes pinpoint pupils, and slows down food digestion.
 Drowsiness, nausea, and mental clouding occur.
-Unfortunately, activating these opioid receptors can have adverse effects and result in dysphoria, which is the emotional opposite of euphoria.
+Unfortunately, activating these opioid receptors can have adverse effects and result in dysphoria, the emotional opposite of euphoria.
 Receptor activation can even cause delusions and hallucinations.